nickzeppos/cel/README.md

     - render information about the asset on an asset card
     - house instructions written by the asset `policy`, to inform the `create`.
     - This is helpful because the contents of an asset card depend on asset `policy` says about the asset, and whether or not `create` has to be run
   - `readMetadata` will return `null` if the metadata file doesn't exist, or cannot be validated
-  -

-## Hooking up UI and asset queue events
-Working through bills asset, want to hook up the asset tile on the playground page to what's actually going on.
-Seems like I have to proceed as follows:

-- modify initial state query to reflect the change i made to metadata (i.e., is missing bill number array)
-- emit events from asset create method.
-I can characterize these on a bill by bill basis, or I can conceive of a representation of progress that might be more meaningful to the UI
-- set up a subscription in the asset playground router (looks like there is one already in there for bills list, called bills-asset-progress, that i can use)
-- set up state and subscription in the component
+**asset job progress subscription**
+- in each asset card, we also have a `useSubscription` corresponding to that asset's job progress events
+- these progress events are those we emit from asset's `create` method of the asset

+## Notes section
-## Describing how job progress is updated, events emitted, etc., for my own edification:
+### Describing how job progress is updated, events emitted, etc., for my own edification:
 **NOTE: I'm going to avoid talking about both the websocket server and the setting up of queues here, just focus on how we're handling events, provided these are set up and working with the router and its context.**
 - An asset may, in its `create` method, use the `emit` method. `emit` is part of `EngineContext` type.
 ```ts